Saeed1362/ZYNQ-Linux/ZYNQ_Linux.md

     - Installing pcackes
     - Installing Petalinux
 - 2 [Creating the customized Linux](#Creating-the-customized-Linux)
-    - Creating a simple piece of hardware in Vivado
     - Creating the Linux
 - 3 [SD card preparation](#SD-card-preparation)
     - Having a quick look at the generated files